Since 2003 we have led the conversation on governance and scrutiny in local authorities.

-For councillors and officers in local government we have a comprehensive training and development offer; we run short and long courses throughout the year and provide an in-house training service.
+For councillors and officers in local government we have a comprehensive training and development programme; we run short and long courses throughout the year and provide an in-house training service.

 Need to tackle a complex governance issue in your authority, but not quite sure where to start?
 Councillors need support on changes to governance and local democracy?
 Just need some external assurance and advice on improving governance in your area?
 CfGS can help.

 - Scrutiny Improvement Reviews.
-We can help local authorities to evaluate and improve their overview and scrutiny functions – governed by the fundamental [“four principles” of good scrutiny] that we first developed nearly twenty years ago.
+We can help local authorities to evaluate and improve their overview and scrutiny functions – governed by the fundamental “four principles” of good scrutiny that we first developed nearly twenty years ago.
 In light of the pandemic councils will have fundamental challenges that scrutiny can help to solve – an SIR will ready scrutiny for this challenge.
-You can find more information here.
 Read about our work in Merton;

 - Reviewing local democracy.
 Increasing numbers of councils want to rethink and reset the relationship between themselves and local people.
 Embarking on a large-scale review of this kind can be daunting.
 At a financial straitened time it can also seem like less of a priority, but major changes to services require thinking about how the council might need to change the way it works to give local people more of a voice and say.
 We can help either by providing technical advice to a councillor-led exercise (as we did in Croydon), by providing secretariat support to an independent panel (as we did in Newham) or by carrying out our own, independent review of your plans and arrangements (as we did in Kensington and Chelsea).

 - Supporting scrutiny as it contributes to budget development.
-This is a crucial duty for scrutiny – particularly in the coming financial year.
+This is a crucial duty for scrutiny.
 Our recent publication, providing a practice guide on council finances, will help you to address this issue – we can provide practical support in taking action.
-Read more here.

 To discuss how we can help you please contact Ed.email@example.com